suruchisharma/hello-world/README.md

 my first repository on GitHub

-I love chai, coffee, and lots of water.
+I love chai, coffee, and lots of water, & persimmons.